-Generally thicker, heavier, and more bulky than their French cousins.
+Generally thicker, heavier, and bulkier than their French cousins.
 With a belly that begins to curve upwards toward the spine well behind the midpoint of the blade's length.
-They are more suited to heavier uses such as breaking down joints of meat, but are still useful for lighter tasks such as chopping small veggies and herbs.
-Choosing between a French or German knife would definitely be a matter of personal preference!
+They are more suited to heavier uses like breaking down joints of meat but are still helpful for lighter tasks such as chopping small veggies and herbs.
+Choosing between a French or German knife would be a personal preference!

 Japanese Knife Styles

-Come in more profile styles then European blades.
-From the list pictured, a Gyuto, Santoku knife, Deba, or a Kiritsuke, could ALL make a perfectly serviceable chef's knife.
-Japanese makers typically run their steels harder and thinner than Europeans, making the knives a little more delicate, but well suited for slicing, dicing, and chopping in the kitchen.
-Many of the best Japanese knives are made from carbon steel (non-stainless), so require more care than stainless.
-The advantage of some simple carbon steels is a finer grain structure, easier sharpenability, and higher potential working hardness than European mass produced stainless knives.
+Japanese knives come in more profile styles than European blades.
+From the list pictured, a Gyuto, Santoku knife, Deba, or Kiritsuke could make a perfectly serviceable chef's knife.
+Japanese makers typically run their steels harder and thinner than Europeans, making the blades a little more delicate, but well-suited for slicing, dicing, and chopping in the kitchen.
+Many of the best Japanese knives are made from carbon steel (non-stainless), so they require more care than stainless.
+The advantage of some simple carbon steels is a finer grain structure, easier sharpenability, and higher potential working hardness than European mass-produced stainless knives.

 THE BREAD KNIFE

-This could be a knife you do or don't need, but if you slice bread the serrated edge bread knife is a must.
-There are several lengths and shapes of bread knives, but they all have one thing in common- SERRATIONS! it's the saw-like action of the serrated blade that allows the bread knife to slice soft breads without crushing their fluffy texture.
+This could be a knife you do or don't need, but the serrated edge bread knife is necessary if you slice bread.
+There are several lengths and shapes of bread knives, but they all have one thing in common- SERRATIONS!
+The saw-like action of the serrated blade allows the bread knife to slice soft breads without crushing its fluffy texture.

 THE UTILITY KNIFE

-Conveniently situated between the chef's knife and paring knife, the utility can take up all the tasks that are too small for the chef's and too large for the paring.
-They're typically 5-7" long, slightly thinner and keener than a chef's knife, and a bit more agile since they are smaller.
+Conveniently situated between the chef's knife and the paring knife, the utility can take up all the tasks that are too small for the chef's and too large for the paring.
+They're typically 5-7" long, slightly thinner and keener than a chef's knife, and more agile since they are smaller.
 Do you need a utility knife?
-I suggest you hold one in your hand and imagine what you could do with it in your kitchen!
+Hold one and imagine what you could do with it in your kitchen!

 THE BONING KNIFE

-Thin and flexible with a keen point and screaming sharp edge, the boning knife is made to separate meat from bone.
-It needs to be thin to bend and follow bones, but hard enough to maintain sharpness through the job at hand.
-Boning knives are available in several different profiles, and varying lengths and thicknesses for a variety of jobs.
+Thin and flexible with a sharp point and screaming sharp edge, the boning knife separates meat from the bone.
+It must be thin to bend and follow bones but hard enough to maintain sharpness through the job.
+Boning knives are available for different jobs in various profiles, lengths, and thicknesses.
 From longer, heavier blades designed for large cuts of beef to the flexible thin blade of a trout fillet knife, they're all in the boning knife family!

 THE PARING KNIFE

-The paring knife is the one you reach for to peel potatoes and fruits, or slice root vegetables directly into the pot.
-These knives are usually 3-5 " long, and have many blade profiles for slightly different jobs.
-Paring knives are thin, flexible and very keen to handle the delicate chores a small blade should.
-In the kitchen they pick up where the petite chef or utility knife leave off.
-Personally, I wouldn't want to work in a kitchen with no paring knife, but I know people do it.
+You reach for the paring knife to peel potatoes and fruits or slice root vegetables directly into the pot.
+These knives are usually 3-5 " long and have many blade profiles for slightly different jobs.
+Paring knives are thin, flexible, and very keen to handle the delicate chores a small blade should.
+They pick up where the petite chef or utility knife leaves off in the kitchen.
+I wouldn't want to work in a kitchen with no paring knife, but I know people do it.
 A variant of the paring knife is the steak knife we love to see on the table!
 Personal choice, right?

-I think that covers the "standard" knives in the kitchen, but there are a few niche knives that deserve a mention for the unique jobs they do for the home or professional chef, or butcher.
+I think that covers the "standard" knives in the kitchen, but a few niche knives deserve mention for their outstanding jobs for the home, professional chef, or butcher.
 Let's go over a few of those now.

-We'll talk mainly about the cleaver, slicing knife, the scimitar, and the butcher knife in this category.
+We'll talk mainly about the cleaver, slicing knife, scimitar, and butcher knife in this category.

 Sometimes called a slicing knife, these straight edge blades are 8-12" long and about 1.25-1.5" tall.
-Designed to efficiently slice large cuts of meat.
+Designed to break down primal cuts of meat efficiently.

-If you look at the graphic above, you'll see the edge of the butcher knife looks very much like the scimitar, with a long belly that becomes very pronounced and steeper toward the tip, with more thickness at the tip.
+If you look at the graphic above, you'll see the edge of the butcher knife looks very much like the scimitar, with an extended belly that becomes very pronounced and steeper toward the tip, with more thickness at the tip.
 The primary function of these knives is breaking down, slicing, and cutting meat.